Overview

 What happens if someone clones an assistant that was connected to a private datasource?

 The answer here depends on what access the user cloning the assistant has to the underlying datasource.
-If the user has access to the datasource via Viewer, Editor or Owner roles, the cloned assistant will contain a connection to the original datasource.
+If the user has access to the datasource via Viewer, Editor or Owner roles (either individually or through a group), the cloned assistant will contain a connection to the original datasource.
 If the user cloning the assistant does not have access to the datasource, they will create an assistant with identical configuration to that of the initial assistant, but the cloned assistant will not have access to the original datasource.
 The assistant creator will have to request access to the datasource.

 What is the default visibility for new assistants or datasources?